keza681/keza681/README.md

 - 😀I'm a Front-end Web Developper Student with a passion for making contributing to open source more accessible.
 - 🖥️ Creating technology to uplift people and build a beautiful community.
-- 🛰️ Some technologies I enjoy working with include HTML, CSS, Javascript (JavaScript, APIs + Markup) and QA.
+- 🛰️ Some technologies I enjoy working with include HTML, CSS, JavaScript (JavaScript, APIs + Markup) and QA.
 - 🚴 In 2021, I started a professional internship at MICROVERSE.